OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 ### Overview

-Users can perform device backups on Android using both manual and auto-backup features as previously explained in the Data Storage Methods Overview.

-Android backups may contain application specific data.
-Assuming that an attacker may be able to obtain and extract them, it is important to ensure that the application does not back up any sensitive data.
+This test case focuses on ensuring that backups do not store sensitive application specific data.
+The following checks should be performed:

+- Check `AndroidManifest.xml` for relevant backup flags.
+- Attempt to backup the application and inspect the backup for sensitive data.

 ### Static Analysis